aaronsatko/star_classification_analysis/README.md

 - **Tools**: Utilizes Python and its libraries (Pandas, NumPy, etc.) for sophisticated data manipulation and analysis.
 - **Objective**: The analysis aims to delve deep into the celestial data, uncovering patterns and deriving meaningful insights.
 Key areas include classification trends, observational data patterns, and statistical correlations.

-The subsequent sections will detail specific queries and analytical findings, shedding light on the complexities and intricacies of celestial object classifications.
+The next sections will detail specific queries and analytical findings, showing the complexities and intricacies of celestial object classifications.

 ---